serebrov/emoji-mart-vue/README.md

 }

 /**
- * Conevert Emoji to HTML to represent it as an image.
+ * Convert Emoji to HTML to represent it as an image.
  */
 export function emojiToHtml(emoji: Emoji): string {
   let style = `background-position: ${emoji.getPosition()}`